Research team in front of ATS 2019 sign

 Basic & Translational Investigator Option

 The basic investigator option is for fellows interested in the mechanisms of pathology and their translation to the bedside.
-Basic research fellows who enroll in STAR also have the option of pursuing a PhD or postdoctoral training in a graduate school discipline through UCLA or Caltech.
-In recognition of the basic science education already received in medical school, as well as the concurrent clinical responsibilities of fellows, STAR basic science fellows generally have limited coursework and no TA responsibilities.
+Basic science research fellows who enroll in STAR also have the option of pursuing a PhD or postdoctoral training in a graduate school discipline through UCLA or Caltech.
+In recognition of the basic science education already received in medical school, as well as the concurrent clinical responsibilities of fellows, STAR basic science fellows generally have minimal coursework and no TA responsibilities.

 The DGSOM campus includes prominent research laboratories, cutting-edge and comprehensive core and animal facilities, and opportunities for numerous collaborative relationships on campus and at the West Los Angeles VA.
-To demonstrate the breadth and depth of our Division’s research opportunities, a small sampling of current Pulmonary projects include: the mechanisms of allograft rejection following lung transplant, tumor immunology for vaccine development in lung cancer, novel -omics analyses in models of pulmonary hypertension, effects of tobacco and cannabis on lung physiology, mitochondrial metabolism in lung cancer, biomarkers of severity of disease in ARDS, cholesterol metabolism in pulmonary alveolar proteinosis, alveolar macrophage lipid immunometabolism in pulmonary fibrosis, iron metabolism in critical illness and chronic lung disease, and many more.
+To demonstrate the breadth and depth of our Division’s research opportunities, a small sampling of current Pulmonary projects include: the mechanisms of allograft rejection following lung transplant, tumor immunology for vaccine development in lung cancer, novel -omics analyses in models of pulmonary hypertension, effects of tobacco and cannabis on lung physiology, mitochondrial metabolism in lung cancer, biomarkers of severity of disease in ARDS, cholesterol metabolism in pulmonary alveolar proteinosis, alveolar macrophage lipid immunometabolism in pulmonary fibrosis, iron metabolism in critical illness and inflammatory lung disease, and many more.

 Clinical & Health Services Investigator Option

-Cross-disciplinary research teams are common in these fields, and mentors are often selected from complementary disciplines within and without the division of Pulmonary or Department of Medicine.
+Cross-disciplinary research teams are common in these fields, and mentors are often selected from complementary disciplines within and outside of the division of Pulmonary or Department of Medicine.
 Facilities and programs available for clinical research training include the pulmonary function research laboratory, the UCLA Clinical and Translational Science Institute (CTSI) and Clinical Translational Research Center (CTRC), the VA Health Services Research & Development Center for the Study of Healthcare Implementation, Innovation, and Policy (CSHIIP), and an ongoing collaboration with the Los Angeles County Department of Health Services (DHS).
 Current investigations include single-site and multi-site clinical and health services studies in idiopathic pulmonary fibrosis, pulmonary arterial hypertension, pulmonary alveolar proteinosis, alpha-1 anti-trypsin deficiency, COPD, health care utilization and outcomes in critical illness and chronic lung disease, and disparities in lung transplant.

-CLINICIAN-EDUCATOR TRACK:
+2. CLINICIAN-EDUCATOR TRACK:

-• Fellows in the clinician educator track have ~40% time allocated during their 2nd and 3rd years of fellowship for research and scholarly activities, including clinical research, publishing case reports/book chapters/review articles, undertaking QI projects, and other activities.
+• Fellows in the clinician-educator track have ~40% time allocated during their 2nd and 3rd years of fellowship for research and scholarly activities, including clinical research, publishing case reports/book chapters/review articles, undertaking QI projects, and other activities.

 • Fellows have the opportunity to pursue a formal 1-2-year UCLA Medical Education Fellowship offered by the UCLA David Geffen School of Medicine Dean’s Office: https://medschool.ucla.edu/faculty-and-staff/faculty-resources/medical-education-fellowships